martinmademe/cinco-min-movies/README.md

 Wherever possible I try to avoid too many packages, and opt for web Api's (eg fetch), or default react (eg. context).

+`react-native` folder structures can be a bit noisy, so I tend to move the app code into `./src` (also brings developer experience consistency for people coming for `react`).

 # Documentation
 This is a living doc.
 It details how we're building the front-end / UI.
 Things will change as we go, but that's OK.